Sony has announced the first original series to debut on the PlayStation Network will be aired on March 10.

 The show was originally slated to debut back in December, but plans may have been postponed due to ‘The Interview’ hack, which consumed Sony’s resources at the time.

 The show itself is an adaptation of a comic book by the same name.
-The sci-fi series features a pair of detectives who’re investigating members of the public with superhero powers.

 Read more: Xbox One vs PS4